 It’s no secret – we love chili peppers.
-And we like them as close to just picked as possible.
-Bursting with flavour and aroma.
+And we like them as close to freshly picked as possible.
+Bursting with freshness, flavour and aroma.

-Dried chilies tend to be too overpowering.
+Dried chilies tend to be too overpowering for us.
 Besides, they lack the complex flavour profile of fresh ones.

 Nicely decorated bottles of chili pickle are a simple, yet eye-catching gift, especially when you use a whole medley of different colours and sizes of chilies.